 Riders and the horses must be both ready for the game.
 It’s a strategic game that requires plenty of readiness.
 Players were not ordinary horse riders and horses were not just any horses.
 They could even go to war easily.

-Today, in Chogan, ponies are full-sized horses used for this traditional Iranian game.
+Today, in this game, ponies are full-sized horses used for this traditional Iranian game.
 In Persian, they are referred to simply as Chogan horses.
-They should be equipped with safety gears to be ready for the races.
+They should be equipped with safety gear to be ready for the races.
 They are supposed to have special leg wraps to be protected against the mallets.
-The line attached to the curb bit must be adjusted in a comfortable and free way so that ponies can be easily levered.
+The line attached to the curb bit must be adjusted in a comfortable and freeway so that ponies can be easily levered.

 Horse riders must have special safety helmets, gloves, whip, riding boots, knee pads, elbow pads, and Chogan outfits.